alarmfox/curriculum-vitae/main.typ

   company: "NewNet SRL",
   dates: dates-helper(start-date: "Oct 2019", end-date: "Sept 2020"),
 )
 - *Multi-platform development (.NET / ASP.NET Core / Xamarin).* Built desktop applications with the .NET Framework, web services with ASP.NET Core, and cross-platform mobile apps with Xamarin.
-Containerized services and deployed microservice architectures using Docker to improve portability.
+Containerized and deployed services using Docker.
 - *Created a license-management system.* Implemented key issuance, expiration tracking, and reporting with a focus on security and traceability.
 - *Implemented warehouse management with barcode integration.*  Built an android application for dedicated devices for goods intake and shipment, improving logistics efficiency.
 - *Integrated digital signatures (Aruba, smartcard).* Automated PDF signing workflows using smartcards and managed certificate-based authentication for compliant archiving.